ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 digit and two are numbers
 ```

-you can use alternation with bounds as follows:
+You can use alternation with bounds as follows:

 ```bash
 echo 'I have borther